-5.10 Assessment Information and extra facilities
+4.9 Assessment Information and extra facilities

 Assessment may take the form of assignments, presentations, essays and/or exams, and some courses will include a combination of different sorts of assessment.
-At ES, it is also customary to use multiple choice exams.
+It is also customary to use multiple choice exams.

-Students may only register and take one resit of a specific course per year.
-The maximum number of times a student can sit a particular exam is twice per academic year.
-If students register for exams/resits but do not show up to take them, this is officially counted as one of the two chances per academic year.
+Students are entitled to two exam opportunities per course per academic year.
+If a student is registered for an exam, but do not show up to take them, this is officially counted as one of the two chances per academic year.